Smoke Testing in Jira

 Best Practices

-• Run smoke tests on every deployment, not just releases
+• Run smoke tests on every deployment, not just major releases.
+Hotfixes and configuration changes can break things just as easily as feature deployments.

 Ready to Improve Your Smoke Testing?